tom-howard/ros2/docs/course/part5.md

 1. Run your node with `ros2 run`...

-    As you have hopefully just observed, the node that we've created here makes a call to the action server, waits for the action to take place and then stops.
-The only way that you'd know what was happening however, is if you were to keep an eye on **TERMINAL 2**, to see the action *server* respond to the goal that was sent to it...
+    The node that we've created here makes a call to the action server and then exits, it doesn't even wait for the server to finish its task!
+The only way that we'd know if the action was successful, is if we were to keep an eye on **TERMINAL 2**, to see the action *server* respond to the goal that was sent to it...
 The client itself provides no feedback during the action, nor the result at the end.
 Let's look to incorporate that now...

-##### Part 2: Handling a Result
+#### Part 2: Handling a Result

 1. Go back to the `camera_sweep_action_client.py` file in VS Code.

-1. In order to be able to handle the result that is sent from an action server, we first need to handle the response that the server sends to the goal itself.
+1. In order to be able to handle the result that is sent from an action server, we first need to handle the response that the server sends in response to the goal itself.

     Within the `send_goal()` method of the `CameraSweepActionClient()` class, find the line that reads: